North Macedonia in the Eurovision Song Contest: Participation

-The Macedonian Radio Television (MRT) is a full member of the European Broadcasting Union (EBU) since 1 January 1993, thus eligible to participate in the Eurovision Song Contest since then.
+Macedonian Radio Television (MRT) has been a full member of the European Broadcasting Union (EBU) since 1 January 1993, thus eligible to participate in the Eurovision Song Contest since then.
 It has participated in the contest representing North Macedonia since its in 1998.

 Before the country's independence in 1991 from SFR Yugoslavia, RTV Skopje –Yugoslav Radio Television's (JRT) affiliate in SR Macedonia, and MRT's predecessor– participated in the Yugoslav pre-selection called among the JRT affiliates from the other Yugoslav federal units.
 Also, Macedonian composers wrote songs for candidates from other parts of Yugoslavia.
 However, the only Macedonian win in the Yugoslav competition, "Vraćam se" by Maja Odžaklievska in 1980, did not compete in the Eurovision Song Contest 1980 due to JRT's decision not to participate that year.
 SR Macedonia was the only Yugoslav federal state that never sent a to the Eurovision Song Contest.

+Until 2019, the country was presented under the provisional appellation "F.Y.R.
+Macedonia" at the contest (with the exception of 2006, when the full version "former Yugoslav Republic of Macedonia" was used) due to the Macedonia naming dispute.
+The name North Macedonia has been adopted since 2019, following the signing of the Prespa Agreement which settled the dispute.